 Searle’s guiding principle is that social ontology depends upon psychological ontology; in other words, minds create institutions.
 There would be no money or marriage or private property without human minds to create these institutions.
 This view may strike you as something of a truism—for how else but by human decision could institutions come to be?
 But the question Searle seeks to address is precisely how minds create institutions: By exactly what mental mechanism do we conjure marriage and money into existence?
 The answer to this question can be expected to have a considerable bearing on what the social sciences are ultimately about—what they are the sciences of.
 Sociology, political science, economics, and anthropology all deal with social institutions, and it would be useful for them to have an analysis of what their subject matter consists in at the deepest level.
 Then they would know better what it is that they are studying—what the basic structure of a social fact is.

 To resolve that question, Searle employs four central concepts: collective intentionality, status function, deontic power, and desire-independent reason.
-Collective intentionality is the capacity of a group of people cooperatively to engage in forms of intentional action …
+Collective intentionality is the capacity of a group of people cooperatively to engage in forms of intentional action, as when a club decides to admit a new category of members.
+What Searle calls collective recognition is of particular importance in the present case, because …

 Please choose from one of the options below to access this article: